ajaythakur3369/ajaythakur3369/README.md

 ### 🌱 What do I do and What have I done?

-- Currently, I am a Data Science Trainee at [AlmaBetter Edutech Private Limited](https://www.almabetter.com/)
+- *Jan 2023-Present*: Data Science Trainee at AlmaBetter Edutech Pvt.
+Ltd.

 - *14 May 2023*: Scored 85% in Capstone Project (EDA), World Bank Global Education Analysis organised by AlmaBetter Edutech Pvt.
 Ltd. View [Achievement](https://certificates.almabetter.com/en/verify/00109211078827)